-The Transformation Center is committed to increasing access to the Evidence-based Practice of Wellness Recovery Action Planning (WRAP), developed by Mary Ellen Copeland.
+The Transformation Center of Massachusetts is committed to increasing access to the Evidence-based Practice of Wellness Recovery Action Planning (WRAP), developed by Mary Ellen Copeland.

 Finding & Creating WRAP in your area:

 - Recovery Learning Communities (RLCs) frequently offer WRAP classes and support.

 - PERC at the MetroBoston RLC runs WRAP classes regularly.

 - The Copeland Center event listings include refresher classes and facilitator trainings online, in New England and around the world.

 - “Mental Health Recovery including Wellness Recovery Action Planning” is the result of Mary Ellen Copeland’s search for ways she could live a life filled with hope and meaning and not be known only by her mental health diagnosis.
 She reached out to others who had or still lived with mental health challenges.
 WRAP came out of her efforts to document the ideas and techniques they used to move into lives filled with hopes, joys and purpose.

 - About Mary Ellen Copeland’s life and work

 - WRAP Webinars view recordings of past webinars

 - The Copeland Center for Wellness and Recovery